The position of a dog’s tail can often mean many different things, from excitement to fear to anger and even illness.

 So why exactly do pugs do this with their tails when they feel down, sick, or scared?

-In this article, we’re going to take a closer look at pugs and the things they tell us with their tails, so keep reading to learn everything you need to know about this topic.
+In this article, we’ll take a closer look at pugs and what they tell us with their tails, so keep reading to learn everything you need to know about this topic.

 What Do Different Tail Positions Mean?